+2. If the ad hoc group call is supported, the MCData server of the primary MC system verifies whether the user at MCData client is authorized to initiate an ad hoc group communication.
+If not authorized, the MCData server of the primary MC system rejects the ad hoc group data session request as specified in the step 3.

-2. The MCData server of the primary MC system forms the ad hoc group by using received MCData users' information and further determines the preconfigured group to be used for the configuration (e.g. security related information) of the ad hoc group based on the MCData users' information received in step 1.
-The MCData server assigns an MCData ad hoc group ID for the newly formed ad hoc group if the MCData ad hoc group ID created by the MCData client is not acceptable or the MCData ad hoc group ID was not provided by the MCData client The MCData users are automatically implicitly affiliated to the ad hoc group.
+If the information received in the request in step 1 does not contain an ad hoc group ID from an ad hoc group emergency alert, the MCData server of the primary MC system forms the ad hoc group by using received information, and further determines the preconfigured group to be used for the configuration (e.g. security related information).
+The MCData server assigns an MCData ad hoc group ID for the newly formed ad hoc group.

+If no MCData ad hoc group ID was included in the ad hoc group data session request of step 1, or if the provided MCData ad hoc group ID is not accepted by the MCData server, the MCData server assigns a MCData group ID for the newly formed ad hoc group.
+The MCData server considers the ad hoc group communication participants as implicitly affiliated to the ad hoc group.

 NOTE 1: The newly formed ad hoc group information including the MCData group ID and the list of users is held in dynamic data in the MCData server.